evennia/evennia/docs/source/Howtos/Tutorial-Coordinates.md

 You can try with more examples if you want to see this in action.

-### To conclude
+## To conclude

-You can definitely use this system to map other objects, not just rooms.
-You can easily remove the `Z coordinate too, if you simply need X and Y.
+You can also use this system to map other objects, not just rooms.
+You can easily remove the `Z` coordinate too, if you simply need `X` and `Y`.